WilsonSchwegler/team04Implementation/README.md

-# Data-Driven MLB Pitch Planning System Team04 (Wilson Schwegler, Zhijie Zheng & Noah Betoshana)
+# Data-Driven MLB Pitch Planning System Team04 - Wilson Schwegler

 This repository contains our final project for an interactive MLB pitch-planning system.
 Our application focuses on early count pitch sequencing.
 After a user selects a pitcher, batter, and first pitch, the system recommends a second pitch type and location and explains that recommendation through coordinated visual views.